frying-pan/NotepadPP-PythonScript-RestartNPP/README.md

 C:\Users\[username]\AppData\Roaming\Notepad++\plugins\config\PythonScript\scripts

-In Menu > Plugins > PythonScript > Configuration : with 'User Scripts' > add this script as 'Toolbar icons'
+* In Menu > Plugins > PythonScript > Configuration : with 'User Scripts' > add this script as 'Toolbar icons'

-(you can choose an icon : which, for me, required to be a .bmp file, 16x16 being better, ico files did not work)
+(you can choose an icon : which, for me, required to be a .bmp file, 16x16 being better, .ico files did not work)

 Possibly restart Notepad++ to have the script icon appear on the toolbar